 That day I thought I’d take some pictures.

 They are our dogs who put the “pups” in Lady and Pups.
 To talk further more about them, I have to begin by saying that I’ve been in search for the perfect dog for the past 12 years.
 Up to this very moment, I’ve had no luck.
 I LOVE my pups.
 I do, with all the joys and pains that come to define what “love” is.
 But they are not even good let alone being perfect.
 NOPE.
 Nah-da.
 In order to continue at this point, I guess it’s crucial to explain what I thought the concept of a “perfect” dog should entail, and let me just say it is an on-going, ever-evolving journey filled with laughters and tears, and self-realization.
 Perhaps I was too hasty when I said I’ve never had the perfect dog.
 I did and his name was Milky.
 More accurately he was my mother’s perfect dog given that he decided at the age of two that my mother was a much better… well, mother.
 But he untimely left us at the age of barely five, hopefully to a world filled with chicken jerky and floating crumbs of “angel” food cake.
+I also want to say if you’ve ever suffered from or suffering from a dog bite, you’ll want to employ the help of a personal injury lawyer.

 When Milky was one, I welcomed another member into the family, a Maltese named Dumpling (who isn’t pictured here because he was tucked in Jason’s jacket like a baby kangaroo after a minor but worrisome surgery).
 Hah! he made us all laugh when he was little, this tiny bundle of joy barely 6″ long, as he growled and snapped on everybody’s pants while being slowly dragged across the room.
 Little did we know until he actually grew up… that he REALLY meant it.
 The harmless, tiny fur-ball had turned into a lightening-speed, lean-mean killing machine who’s capable of scattering a room full of adults like a kid on pigeons.
 I found myself wishing while I put a bandage on a friend’s finger, that wouldn’t it be wonderful if I could have a friendly dog whom I could bring to public without the worry of a pending law suit…